bcarrell/seduce/README.md

 Start by writing your SQL queries like this, in a file like `queries.sql`:

     -- name: findByNameAndModel
-    -- Queries the cars table by a car name
+    -- Queries the cars table by a car name and model SELECT *
-    SELECT *
     FROM cars
     WHERE cars.brand = :name AND cars.model = :model